andrew-johnson-4/lambda-mountain/README.md

 ### More About The Type System

-The type system is strongly normalizing and decidable as long as all overloaded functions are given explicit types.
+The type system is strongly normalizing and decidable as long as all overloaded functions are given acceptable explicit types.

 Prominent Features include: